 Aspects of French symbolism in English modernist poetry are numerous. we are going to exhibit them in this article.
 Charles Baudelaire has largely impacted English modern poets, especially T.S.Eliot.
 For Baudelaire, poetry is based upon the allegorical meaning, which seeks to make sense of the correspondences between the visible and the invisible.
 Poetry no longer elevates us to the station of spirituality; it is no longentic_ much more implicated in emotion.
 In fact, this material world is full of symbols that produce relations and correspondences between Man and God; therefore, poetry comes outside the poet, who allows Nature to produce symbols.

-French symbolism has largely impacted the English poets at the very beginning of 20th century.
-This influence results in bringing forth a new method for writing poetry; a new generation is going to emerge out of this influence, namely T.S.Eliot, Ezra Pound and Yeats.
-In this paper, I will focus on T.S.Eliot’s poems as they are epitomizing the tenets of French symbolist poets, especially Charles Baudelaire, whose theory of correspondences booms in relation to poetry during 19th century.
+French symbolism has largely impacted the English poets at the very beginning of the 20th century.
+This influence results in bringing forth a new method for writing poetry; a new generation is going to emerge out of this influence, namely T.S.Eliot, Ezra Pound, and Yeats.
+In this paper, I will focus on T.S.Eliot’s poems as they are epitomizing the tenets of French symbolist poets, especially Charles Baudelaire, whose theory of correspondences booms in relation to poetry during the 19th century.
 First, Symbolists no longer pay attention to the object, but the effect it produces.
-For instance, Stéphane Mallarmé stipulates “the effect” generated within the mind by “the thing” as a necessary item to produce a real symbolist poetry.
+For instance, Stéphane Mallarmé stipulates “the effect” generated within the mind by “the thing” as a necessary item to produce real symbolist poetry.
 Second, French symbolism confirms that “the Myth” is pivotal to the spirit of symbolist poetry as it renders language more universal by transcending words into their effects; in doing so, music and poetry amount to the same thing.
-Drawing the attention to the fact that English symbolists are more in touch with the environment than the French symbolists whom critics label as “poétes intérieurs”.
+Drawing attention to the fact that English symbolists are more in touch with the environment than the French symbolists whom critics label as “poétes intérieurs”.

 Symbolism in poetry